normanyclam/sai-events-hotel-management/README.md

 ## 📄 License

-This project is licensed under the MIT License - feel free to use, modify, and distribute.
+This project is licensed under the GNU General Public License v3.0.
+See [LICENSE](./LICENSE) for full text.

 ## 🔗 Links